jkolb/FranticApparatus/README.md

 Here is the same example assuming that there are three methods that return promises to download, parse, and map the data similar to the above methods that just take callbacks:

     func fetch(url: NSURL) -> Promise<DataModel> {
+        return PromiseMaker.makeUsing(dispatcher: dispatcher, context: self) { (makePromise) in makePromise { (context) in
+                return context.download(url)
-        return self.download(url).thenWithContext(self, { (strongSelf, data) -> Promise<NSDictionary> in
+            }.whenFulfilledThenPromise { (context, data) in
-            return strongSelf.parseJSON(data)
+                return context.parseJSONData(data)
-        }).thenWithContext(self, { (strongSelf, json) -> Promise<DataModel> in
+            }.whenFulfilledThenPromise { (context, json) in
-            return strongSelf.mapDataModel(json)
+                return context.mapDataModel(json)
-        })
             }
+        }
+    }

 And again how it would be used:

-    self.showActivityIndicator()
+    let url = NSURL(string: "http://example.com/datamodel.json")!

-    self.promise = self.fetch(NSURL(string: "http://example.com/datamodel.json")).thenWithContext(self, { (strongSelf, dataModel) -> Void in
+    self.promise = PromiseMaker.makeUsing(context: self) { (makePromise) in
-		strongSelf.displayDataModel(dataModel)
+        makePromise { (context) in
+            context.showActivityIndicator()
+            return context.fetch(url: url)
+        }.whenFulfilled { (context, dataModel) in
+            context.displayDataModel(dataModel)
-    }).handleWithContext(self, { (strongSelf, error) -> Void in
+        }.whenRejected { (context, reason) in
-		strongSelf.displayError(error)
+            context.displayError(reason)
-    }).finallyWithContext(self, { (strongSelf) -> Void in
+        }.whenComplete { (context) in
-        strongSelf.hideActivityIndicator()
+            context.hideActivityIndicator()
-        strongSelf.promise = nil
+            context.promise = nil
-    })
+        }
+    }

 Note the missing rightward drift of the nested callbacks and also the small amount of error handling code.
-Also as a convenience to aid in thread safety most of the methods in FranticApparatus have a special form that turns the first parameter into a weak reference and then when the block is executed provides you with a strong reference inside the closure.
-If the reference becomes nil the body of the closure will not execute preventing a common source of bugs.
+Also as a convenience to aid in thread safety PromiseMaker takes a context parameter, turns it into a weak reference, and then when the blocks are executed a strong reference is passed into them as the first paramter.
+If the context reference becomes nil the body of the closure will not execute preventing a common source of bugs.
 Additionally this saves you from writing extra boiler plate memory management code in all of your closures.

 ## What is going on here?